A key sector for Bangladesh

 Better Work is a collaboration between the ILO and IFC.
 The objective of the Better Work Programme is to improve working conditions and promote competitiveness in the global garment industry.
 It does so by promoting compliance with international labour standards and national law in global supply chains as a basis for building socially responsible export strategies, and by enhancing enterprise-level economic and social performance.

 The Better Work model begins by getting to know the intricacies of each factory, building their trust in the programme and encouraging factories to take full ownership of compliance concerns.
 The first phase also requires that each factory, with the guidance of Enterprise Advisors (EAs) go through a self-evaluation of their working conditions.
 The interactions with the factories go beyond providing advisory services, to creating factory improvement plans, getting them to identify compliance deficiencies, and examining the sophistication of their Worker Participation Committees in relationship to their ability to resolve compliance issues.
-So far 64 advisory visits/meetings have been completed.

 Supporting rehabilitation for Rana Plaza survivors